12 Best Practices for Monitoring Azure Environments in LogicMonitor Envision

 If you’re still manually adding Azure resources to monitoring, you’re already behind.
 LM Envision can auto-discover resources the moment they spin up, and map them directly to the services they support.

-Enable automated discovery: Configure LM Envision to find all Azure resources using the Azure API automatically.
+Enable automated discovery: Configure LM Envision to find all Azure resources using the Microsoft Azure API endpoint automatically.
 This way, new services get monitored as soon as they’re provisioned.
+This ensures that the new services follow Azure monitoring best practices from day one.

 Use tag-based monitoring: Configure LM Envision to inherit Azure resource tags.
 This makes filtering and reporting so much easier when everything’s consistently tagged.

 Verify discovery completeness: Regularly audit discovered resources in LM Envision against your Azure Resource Graph.
-Better to find monitoring gaps during a check than during an outage.
+It’s better to find monitoring gaps during a check than during an outage.

 Default metrics are a starting point, not a strategy.
 Here’s how to customize your metrics in LM Envision: